Donations of works

 The Geelong community has a long tradition of supporting its art gallery.
 Frederick McCubbin’s A bush burial (1890) was purchased by public subscription in 1900 and over a century later, through donations by individuals and all levels of government the Gallery purchased Eugène von Guérard’s View of Geelong (1856).

-The growth of the Gallery’s collection has been due to donations of works of art by individuals, donations of works of art through the Federal Government’s Cultural Gifts Program and monetary donations to the Geelong Art Gallery Foundation Inc. towards the purchase of works of art.
+The growth of the Gallery’s collection has been due to donations of works of art by individuals, donations of works of art through the Federal Government’s Cultural Gifts Program and monetary donations from Geelong Gallery Foundation towards the purchase of works of art.

-The Geelong Gallery and the Geelong Art Gallery Foundation Inc. are registered as deductible gift recipients with the Australian Taxation Office.
+Geelong Gallery and Geelong Gallery Foundation are registered as deductible gift recipients with the Australian Taxation Office.

 Cultural Gifts Program